 - Weak support for local and regional stations

 When launched, Vidgo’s pricing was much lower – English language plans started as low as $40/month.
 But the company dropped its cheaper plans and raised the prices of its remaining plans, 2 English-language plans and one Spanish-language plan.

 In addition to subscribing through the company’s website, Vidgo has distribution deals with a wide range of local retailers from grocery stores to cellphone resellers to payday lenders.
 These Vidgo dealers offer prepaid options so underserved markets can enjoy streaming live TV services.

-Vidgo Latino is the entry-level Spanish-language plan.
-For $15 per month, you get 15 channels.
-This includes the Spanish editions of Fox Sports, History and ESPN as well as Latin American channels like Azteca America, Wapa America and Telefe.
+The Spanish Mas plan costs just $29.95/month and includes 50+ channels plus on-demand content.
+Channels include the Spanish editions of Fox Sports, History and ESPN as well as Latin American channels like Azteca America, Wapa America and Telefe.